 Because SushiSwap underlies a whole ecosystem of tokens, there are other relevant statistics besides the price of the Sushi token.
 One should also look at the whole sushi exchange universe, including SushiSwap.
 There’s about $4.3 billion of “total value locked” on SushiSwap, representing the value of assets staked on the platform.

 SushiSwap grew out of the most prominent DeFi exchange, Uniswap, in 2020.
 The Uniswap developer, “Chef Nomi,” explicitly designed SushiSwap to reward Uniswap users who migrated to the fork.

 But controversy soon followed.
 Nomi admitted to and apologized for extracting $14 million worth of Ether from the platform before returning it to the crypto wallet used for the platform.
 This led to a major crash in the price of the Sushi token that it didn’t recover from until earlier this year.
-This disrupted what had been a shockingly successful and fast launch for the project.

 Since then, the governance of SushiSwap has been overhauled and it has more than made back the losses it earned from its early developer errors.

 The primary use for Sushi is on SushiSwap, as a reward for staking crypto to make its decentralized exchange function.
 Additionally, owning Sushi allows holders the right to vote on decisions regarding how the exchange functions.

 As with any cryptocurrency or token, when people decide to invest in SUSHI it’s because they hope it will go up in value.
 Of course, given how volatile cryptocurrencies are, it’s impossible to predict the price of SUSHI or any other coin.
 This is part of the basics of investing in crypto.
 Before buying, selling, or trading crypto, investors should become familiar with crypto rules and regulations.
 For example, Sushi can’t be bought in every U.S. State.